Battler (underdog): Definition

 The term "Aussie battler" generally refers to working-class Australians; specifically, those who feel they must work hard at a low paying job to earn enough money.
 Such a term is actually well respected by Australian society at large, as they stoically face perceived financial hardships in spite of Australian workers being among some of the highest-paid and resourceful in the western world.
 "Aussie battler" is an example of self-aggrandising language, designed to counter feelings of stigma or inadequacy, and to bolster confidence in being a member of the Australian underclass.
-It refers to an Australian who continues to struggle in the face of hardship.
+It refers to an Australian who perseveres in the face of adversity and hardship.
 It is a term of respect and endearment, not simply used to assess someone's financial situation; the ordinary working Australian earning a living against the odds.
 The common variation "little Aussie battler" further adds to the notion that the battler is at the bottom of society, working under bigger things above.

 In Australian English, "battler" is a power word similar to the concept of the "hardworking family".
 It is used by various political personages and entities for their own purposes.
 Where in one context a person may use the term to refer to people of low socioeconomic status to call for greater welfare, others may use it to refer to a family saving for a private education to call for government payments to private schools.